Is Velvet a Good Material for Your Sofa?

 Downsides of a Velvet Sofa

-While the benefits outweigh the downsides of a velvet couch, we'd still want to discuss the disadvantages to help you make a confident choice.
+While the benefits outweigh the downsides of a velvet couch, we'd still like to discuss the disadvantages to help you make a confident choice.
 The major drawback of a velvet sofa, or velvet furniture in general, is the price.
 Traditional velvet made of silk is expensive.
-Good thing, the introduction of various materials made velvet easier in the pocket.
-Because of its sheer design, velvet is also vulnerable to attracting dust, thus requires careful maintenance.
+Good thing the introduction of various materials made velvet easier to carry in the pocket.
+Because of its sheer design, velvet is also vulnerable to attracting dust and thus requires careful maintenance.

 Velvet Sofa FAQs

 Although delicate-looking, velvet sofas are surprisingly easy to maintain.
 You can use regular cleaning methods to keep the velvet furniture in prime condition.
 Brushing the velvet gently, vacuuming, and steaming can help maintain a clean couch.
 Fluffing velvet cushions can help avoid wrinkles.
 Blotting with a cloth without rubbing will prevent the stain from spreading after spills.
 A gentle vacuum or dryer will then remove the excess liquid.
 Use a soft brush to bring the velvet back to its original form for sit marks.